trevershick/analytics2-cli/README.md

 This repo houses the a2m tool which is a Go based command line tool for communicating with the A2 services (API and ETL).
 The project is in its infancy.

+*Important Note* - this CLI only works with the `workservice-plugin` branch of the analytics2 repo.

 # Installing A2M